taboca/telasocial-labs/pages/locale-setting-no-such-file/content.md

 ## Worth noticing the sshd_config

-For the sake of learning you may check yout /etc/ssh/sshd_config on your remote server — see that it may have an option "AcceptEnv LANG LC_*".
+For the sake of learning you may check yout /etc/ssh/sshd_config on your remote server — see that it may have an option:

+    "AcceptEnv LANG LC_*"

 This is a reason the remote end accepts your local environment variables and it can be the birthplace of problems with encoding between client and remote.

 It turns out my problem was that I have replaced my Mac OS so the locale setting in my client environment was not set.
 If you have the same problem you may try to add the following lines to your ~username/.bash_profile in your Mac OS X: